CodeLouisville/fsjs-t-shirt-project/readme.md

 ```

 ## Serve a static page
-1. Create a "public" directory inside the `src` directory
+1. Create a "public" directory inside the root directory
 ```
-cd src
 mkdir public
 ```